polytypic/poc.cml/README.md

 structures and even passed through channels.

 BTW, note that `gete` and `pute` don't end with a bang `!`.
-That is because all the effects are actually performed by `sync!`.
+That is because all the effects are actually performed by `sync!` and the values returned by the event combinators are immutable representations of selective synchronous operations.

 See the [examples](examples) for further documentation.